Pink Explains She ‘Couldn’t Function’ Without Rescue Inhaler During Her Battle With Coronavirus

 The “What About Us” songstress passed on the symptoms to Jameson, her youngest child, who started to complain about having chest pains and struggling to breathe.

-“That’s the point where you just kind of like [think], ‘Okay, are we going to the hospital?
+“That’s the point where you just kind of like (think), ‘Okay, are we going to the hospital?
 Like, what are we doing right now?
 Because this is the scariest thing that I’ve ever, ever been through in my whole life.'”

 View this post on Instagram